Skip to main content

 --blast-radius-max-items 1000 \

-You can add colored labels to visually categorize changes.
-Labels are available for overmind terraform plan and overmind changes submit-plan commands.
+You can add tags to categorize and filter changes.
+Tags are available for both overmind terraform plan and overmind changes submit-plan commands.

 Usage:

-Format: Labels must be specified in name=color format where:
+Format: Tags must be specified in key=value format.

 Examples: